vivekteega/flowallet-testnet/README.md

 Sample startup is defined in onLoadStartUp function

-# Basic Concepts of RanchiMall Blockchain Cloud for developers
+# Repeat of Basic Concepts of RanchiMall Blockchain Cloud for developers

 * RanchiMall blockchain cloud is a service to provide a set of decentralized servers that will provide data storage to users.
 These decentralized servers are listed in the FLO Blockchain under an authorized FLO address.
 This gives the assurance to the users that those data servers can be trusted.